openquoll/react-mug/README.md

 // const aState = get();
 ```

-Moreover, there is the other kind of invokables, called operations, to access states.
+Moreover, the other more general kind of invokables, called operations or ops for short, is available.

-For short, they are also called ops.

-They can have a mug specified on invocation but omitted on creation, and be created similarly but with the helpers straight from `react-mug`:
+They can have mugs dynamically specified on invocation, and be created similarly with the helpers straight from `react-mug`:

 ```tsx
 import { r, w } from 'react-mug';